Structural study of TATB under detonation-induced shock conditions: Results

-We determined the corresponding pressures as a function of time by using the known static room temperature (RT) EOSs of TATB \cite{Plisson2017,Steele2019a} \emph{i.e.} by comparing the $d$-spacing position of the observed 002 Bragg peak (by far the most intense Bragg peak of TATB) with the expected position at a given pressure according to the previously reported isothermal RT EOSs.
-More details about the pressure determination are given in Fig. S2.
-Given that we expect elevated temperatures during the detonation-induced shock compression, the determined pressures correspond to the lower limit of the actual pressures.
+We estimated the corresponding pressures as a function of time by using the known static room temperature (RT) EOSs of TATB \cite{Plisson2017,Steele2019a} \emph{i.e.} by comparing the $d$-spacing position of the observed 002 Bragg peak (by far the most intense Bragg peak of TATB) with the expected position at a given pressure according to the previously reported isothermal RT EOSs.
+More details about the pressure estimation are given in Fig. S2.
+Given that we expect elevated temperatures during the detonation-induced shock compression, the estimated pressures correspond to the lower limit of the actual pressures.
+We note that in previous studies (e.g. Refs. \onlinecite{Leversee2019,Degtyarev2016}) a good agreement between the EOSs of TATB under static and shock compression was observed up to, at least, 20 GPa.
 The results are summarized in Fig.4.
 In the case of conventional detonation-driven shock compression, for all TATB samples we observe practically the same peak pressure (25-27 GPa) in agreement with what is expected for a lower bound in TATB detonation pressures where the von Neumann spike is estimated to be about 34 GPa and Champman-Jouget is 25-27 GPa \cite{Tarver2006}.
 In our measurements t=0 is defined as the time the shock front reaches the X-ray position probing spot, that is nominally the center of the specimen.
 Thus, the time we observe the peak pressure is mainly defined by the corresponding height of the specimen.
-Nevertheless, all TATB specimens exhibit similar durations of the shock effect of $\approx$75-100 ns.
-Likewise, for colliding-driven shock compression for SCTATB a peak pressure of $\approx$ 60 GPa is determined with a $\approx$75-100 ns shock duration.
+Nevertheless, all TATB specimens exhibit a similar durations of the shock effect of $\approx$75-100 ns.
+Likewise, for the colliding-driven shock compression of SCTATB, a peak pressure of $\approx$ 60 GPa is determined with a $\approx$75-100 ns shock duration.